This professional is available for new clients.

 Training, qualifications & experience

-I began my career as a primary school teacher, and so I have a BSc Hons in Combined Studies, majoring in psychology (1987) and a PGCE (1988).
+I began my career as a primary school teacher, and so I have a BSc Hons majoring in psychology (1987) and a PGCE (1988).

 Working as a teacher left me with a particular interest in the challenge of achieving a healthy work/life balance and the impact of stress in the workplace.

 I retrained as a counsellor and gained a Diploma of Higher Education in Counselling (BACP accredited course) in 2004.
-Since then I have worked for 8 years in Rape Crisis centres or Sexual Abuse services for men or women who have experienced sexual trauma either in childhood or adulthood, in private practice for the past 5 years and as a supervisor and trainer.
+Since then I have worked for 8 years in Rape Crisis centres or Sexual Abuse services for men or women who have experienced sexual trauma either in childhood or adulthood.
+I have also worked in private practice for 10 years, as a supervisor for 14 years and a counselling trainer for 15 years.

 In 2010 I was awarded a Post-Graduate Certificate in Person-Centred Supervision and followed this up in 2011 with a Post-Graduate Diploma in Person-Centred Supervision.
 I recently attended further training in Integrative Supervision at The Minster Centre in London.